danielschafi/Cob2Java-Bench/worklog.md

     - Display results over all testcases
     - Code readability metrics
 4. Fix the code, cleanup repo, make workflow as easy as possible

+# TODO
+- after sample io generation check if it runs
+- when there are no io files we need to copy the cob file to the testcase dir too. -> Done
+- Check how much sense the outputs make
+- also use a few smaller files (and github cobol kind of trash peobably)
+- remove simmilar cobol source files
+- Check for equivalence in stdout output and output files